adrianco/r-tesla-telemetry/README.md

  [9] "maxFrontInverter" "maxRearInverter"  "maxBatteryTemp"
  ```

- ptf splits the data into laps, and calls plap on each to generate a row for each lap in the data frame
+ ptf drops lap 0, splits the rest of the data into laps, and calls plap on each to generate a row for each lap in the data frame

  To install it, first visit http://www.r-project.org and download and install the package.
  After starting R, if you know the vi editor: